yassine-hamoudi/yassine-hamoudi.github.io/index.md

 <img class="profile-picture" src="images/a.png">
 -->

-Since October 2023, I have been a CNRS researcher at [LaBRI](https://www.labri.fr/en) (Université de Bordeaux) where I lead the [Quantum Information & Computation](https://quantique.labri.fr/) group.
+Since October 2023, I have been a CNRS researcher at [LaBRI](https://www.labri.fr/en) (Université de Bordeaux, France) where I lead the [Quantum Information & Computation](https://quantique.labri.fr/) group.

 Previously, I was a Quantum Postdoctoral Fellow at the [Simons Institute](https://simons.berkeley.edu/) (UC Berkeley) hosted by Umesh Vazirani and a Ph.D. student at [IRIF](https://www.irif.fr/en/) (Université Paris Cité) advised by Frédéric Magniez and Miklos Santha.